Eitschman/Juwel-HeliaLux-Home-Assistant-Custom-Component/README.md

 ### Setup

 Once Home Assistant is back up, go to **Settings → Integrations** and add **Juwel HeliaLux**.
-Fill out the information (you'll need to know the host/IP of your controller).
-The integration will automatically detect whether your controller is a 2-channel (White + Blue) or 4-channel (RGB + White) model.
+Fill out the information (you'll need to know the host/IP of your controller) and select the correct **LED Channels** option for your hardware:

+* **4 Channels (RGBW)** — for standard HeliaLux Spectrum controllers with Red, Green, Blue and White channels.
+This is the default and matches the original integration behaviour.
+* **2 Channels (White + Blue)** — for older HeliaLux LED bars (e.g. HeliaLux LED 600/800 first generation) that only have White and Blue channels.
+This creates two separate brightness sliders (`light.tankname_light_white` and `light.tankname_light_blue`) instead of a colour wheel.

+> The channel mode can also be changed later via **Settings → Integrations → Juwel HeliaLux → Configure**.

 Your sensors and light should (hopefully) appear.

 ## Once installed